(Just Like) Romeo and Juliet

 "(Just Like) Romeo and Juliet" is a song written by Bob Hamilton and Freddie Gorman, first made famous by the 1964 hit recording by the Reflections.
 The song is the first person narrative of a young man who plans to find a job so that he can buy his girlfriend presents and a car to take her out on dates.
 He fears that if he fails to find gainful employ, their love will fall apart, a situation he likens to the famous tragedy Romeo and Juliet.
+The song is widely regarded to be among the final doo-wop singles to chart on the Billboard Hot 100 during the British Invasion era.

 Background

 Ed Wingate, owner of the newly formed Detroit-based Golden World Records, had signed the Reflections on the basis of the group's regional success with the single "You Said Goodbye" on the local Kay-Ko label.
 Songwriter Freddie Gorman, who had been recruited by Golden World from Motown, would recall that he considered his recent composition "(Just Like) Romeo and Juliet" as "tailor made" for the doo-wop-styled Reflections "because it had a pop feel, as opposed to the R&B thing they were doing."
 However Reflections' lead singer Tony Micale recalls that none of the group responded positively to the song when Gorman first sang it for them: "It just didn't sound like much with [Gorman] just playing a little piano backup".

 The Reflections recorded the vocal for the track several weeks later at the RCA recording studio in Chicago.
 According to Micale, the group's members still regarded the song as somewhat of a joke.
 While running through the song prior to the recording session they ad-libbed a falsetto "doo-doo-doot" hook line as irreverent mimicry of Gorman's vocal style when he had pitched them the song.
 The group was surprised when Gorman added that line to the song's vocal arrangement.
 The instrumental track for "(Just Like) Romeo and Juliet" had been recorded at United Sound Systems in Detroit.
 Micale would recall that when the group's members first heard that instrumental track through the [RCA] studio monitors "we were just blown away...
 Some of the Motown [session musicians] were playing on it, and the sound was just amazing.
 Besides our vocals, the only thing added at that point were [the] 'doo-doo-doot's that we had come up with, and hand claps".